The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

-\begin{nit}{Remark} The~rôle that equation (\ref{zze666}) plays in the present study is similar to that of the master equation in MFG, or the Kolmogorov forward equation in the classical approach to heterogeneous models.
-However, its structure and intrinsic nature differ from either of these two tech\-ni\-ques in at least these aspects: The first one is the structure of the state transition mappings, which is deri\-ved below and reflects the backward-forward connections noted earlier in the \chptr.
-In~particular, as we are about to see in \ref{self-dep}, the state transition mappings in the right side of \eqref{zze666} must depend on the left side (the transport must be ``self-aware'').
+\begin{nit}{Remark} The~rôle that equation (\ref{zze666}) plays in the present study is analogous to the rôle of the master equation in MFG, or the rôle of the Kolmogorov forward equation in the classical approach to heterogeneous models (see \eqref{lmb-iter}, for example).
+However, its structure and intrinsic nature differ from either of these two tech\-ni\-ques in at least these aspects: The first one is that the transport is driven by the state transition assignments, which, though similar to a flux, are not really a flux.
+The structure of these assignments is deri\-ved below and reflects the time-interlaced structure noted earlier.
+As we are about to see in \ref{self-dep}, the assignments in the right side of \eqref{zze666} must depend on the left side (the transport is self-consistent).
 In~addi\-tion, the transport encoded into \eqref{zze666} acts in the random environment of the transition in the productivity state, not just in the random environment of the productivity state alone.
 Indeed, the right side of \eqref{zze666} depends on both the present and future states $x$ and $y$~-- not on $x$ alone, or on $y$ alone.
 Moreover, the very rule that transports the distribution~$\csd$ depends on~$\csd$ (the symbol $\csd$ appears twice in the right side).
-This feature may appear reminiscent to a Kolmogorov forward equation with coefficients that depend (explicitly) on the distribution that the equation drives, but we stress that, notwithstanding the self-awareness of the transport, the dependence on the second appearance of $\csd$ in the right side of \eqref{zze666} is only implicit and comes from solving (simultaneously) all private KKT conditions, together with the collective market clearing requirement.
-Most important, (\ref{zze666}) can only be solved simultaneously with the other first order and market clearing conditions, which, in turn, can only be solved simultaneously with \eqref{zze666}~-- see \ref{cross-sys} below.
+This feature may appear reminiscent to a Kolmogorov forward equation with coefficients that depend (explicitly) on the distribution that the equation drives, but we stress that, notwithstanding the self-consistency of the transport, the dependence on the second appearance of $\csd$ in the right side of \eqref{zze666} is only implicit and comes from solving (simultaneously) all private KKT conditions, together with the collective market clearing requirement.
+Most important, (\ref{zze666}) is only meaningful in conjunction with the other first order and market clearing conditions, which, in turn, are only meaningful in conjunction with \eqref{zze666}~-- see \ref{cross-sys} below.
 This simultaneity is unavoidable and is the main difficulty to overcome. \end{nit}